San Francisco to the Redwoods Road Trip Guide + Key Stops

 Renting a Car for Your Redwoods Road Trip

 If you are flying into SFO, there is a large rental car center, which you can easily get to via the Air Train.
-Find your best pricing by comparing all of the different rental car providers on Rentalcars.com.
+Find your best pricing by comparing all of the different rental car providers on Booking.com/cars.

 If you are going into the city before starting the road trip, be aware that downtown parking can be quite expensive.
 You can always go from SFO to SF using public transportation or taxi/Uber and then rent a car downtown.